Object-Image Correspondence for Algebraic Curves under Projections: Algorithm and examples

 \subsection{Parallel projections}

 The algorithm for parallel projections is based on the reduced parallel projection criterion stated in Corollary~\ref{reduced-aff-camera}.
 This algorithm follows the same logic but has more steps than Algorithm~\ref{alg-finite}, because we need to decide whether a~given planar curve is ${\mathcal A}(2)$-equivalent to a~curve parameterized by $\alpha(s)=(z_2(s),z_3(s))$, or to a~curve parameterized by $\beta(b,s)=\left({z_1(s)+b z_2(s)}, z_3(s)\right)$ for some $b\in\mathbb{R}$, or to a~curve parameterized by $\delta(a_1,a_2,s)=\left({z_1(s)+a_1z_3(s)},z_2+a_2z_3(s)\right)$ for some $a=(a_1,a_2)\in\mathbb{R}^2$.
-Since the af\/f\/ine transformations are considered, projective invariants are replaced with af\/f\/ine invariants (see~\eqref{eq-kta}).
+Since the affine transformations are considered, projective invariants are replaced with affine invariants (see~\eqref{eq-kta}).
 Due to its similarity to Algorithm~\ref{alg-finite}, we refrain from writing out the steps of the parallel projection algorithm and content ourselves with presenting examples.
 A {\sc Maple} implementation of the parallel projection algorithm over complex numbers is included in~\cite{maple-code}.

 \begin{example} As a~follow-up to Example~\ref{ex-cp-cubics}, it is natural to ask whether the twisted cubic can be projected to any of the cubics considered in that example by a~\emph{parallel projection}.
 Our implementation of the parallel projection algorithms~\cite{maple-code} provides a~negative answer to this question, the twisted cubic \emph{can not} be projected to $\red{{\mathcal X}_1}$, or $\blue{{\mathcal X}_2}$ or $\viol{{\mathcal X}_3}$, or $\brown{{\mathcal X}_4}$ under a~parallel projection even over complex numbers.
 There are plenty of rational cubics to which the twisted cubic can be projected by a~parallel projection.
 For example, the orthogonal projection to the $z_1,z_3$-plane projects the twisted cubic to $(s^3,s)$. \end{example}